-9.59 In addition to safeguards governing the handling and retention of intercepted content as provided for in section 55 of the Act, officials who examine intercepted communications should be alert to any intercepted content which may be subject to legal privilege.
-Section 55 of the Act sets out the additional arrangements that apply to legally privileged items where the intention is to retain them for a purpose other than their descruction.

-- 9.60 A legal advisor in the intercepting agency must be consulted when it is believed that material which attracts privilege is to be retained other than for the purpose of destruction.
-The legal advisor is responsible for assessing the material rather than an authorised person who is involved in an investigation.
-In cases where there is doubt as to whether material is privileged or not, the Investigatory Powers Commissioner may be informed who will be able to give a view.
+- 9.65 In addition to safeguards governing the handling and retention of intercepted content as provided for in section 53 of the Act, officials who examine intercepted communications should be alert to any intercepted content which may be subject to legal privilege.
+Section 55 of the Act sets out the additional arrangements that apply to legally privileged items where the intention is to retain them for a purpose other than their destruction. - 9.66 A legal adviser in the intercepting authority must be consulted when it is believed that material which attracts privilege is to be retained other than for the purpose of destruction.
+The legal adviser is responsible for assessing the material rather than an authorised person who is involved in an investigation.
+In cases where there is doubt as to whether material is privileged or not, the intercepting authority may seek advice from the Investigatory Powers Commissioner.
 Where it is discovered that privileged content has been obtained inadvertently, an early assessment must be made of whether it is necessary and proportionate to retain it for one or more of the authorised purposes set out in section 53(3).
-If not, the content should not be retained, other than for the purpose of its destruction. - 9.61 Content which has been identified as legally privileged (and is being retained for purposes other than its destruction) should be clearly marked as subject to legal privilege and the Investigatory Powers Commissioner must be notified of the retention of the items as soon as reasonably practicable.
-Paragraph 9.62 provides more detail on reporting privileged items to the Commissioner.
-Such content should be retained only where it is necessary and proportionate to do so for one or more of the authorised purposes set out in section 54(3).
+If not, the content should not be retained, other than for the purpose of its destruction. - 9.67 Content which has been identified as legally privileged (and is being retained for purposes other than its destruction) should be clearly marked as subject to legal privilege and the Investigatory Powers Commissioner must be notified of the retention of the items as soon as reasonably practicable.
+Paragraph 9.68 provides more detail on reporting privileged items to the Commissioner.
+Such content should be retained only where it is necessary and proportionate to do so for one or more of the authorised purposes set out in section 53(3).
 Privileged items must be securely destroyed when their retention is no longer needed for those purposes.
 If such content is retained, there must be adequate information management systems in place to ensure that continued retention, for purposes other than their destruction, remains necessary and proportionate for the authorised statutory purposes.